maxlebedev/maleficer/README.md

             + does Damage want to be an un-scheduled event-driven proc?
         * OnDeath/DeathTrigger could be solved via the unscheduled procs
         * Spell resolution should def be its own (unscheduled) Proc
+    - AI behavior probably doesn't *all* want to live in the NPC proc
+        * Behavior trees, or state machine, or other?
+            + maybe pytress, maybe that's overkill
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)